 Ya’at’eeh (hello), my name is Donovan, I’m originally from a community called Tsin Nasbąh Si’ąh (Smith Lake), which is located on the Eastern Agency of the Navajo Nation.

 Much of my journey began with great curiosity of technology at a young age, that soon revolved into creating graphic design work, creating websites, but all that I have done has Diné Bizaad (Navajo language) in mind.

 For as long as I can remember it was emphasized to me to get my education and to help others because the greatest good is helping others succeed too.

-I grew up constantly being around Diné Bizaad (Navajo Language), I’m considered passively bilingual, dii Diné Bizaad nizhoni da’iinlata ba a’jooltaa (I want to learn and teach others the Navajo language language.).
+I grew up constantly being around Diné Bizaad (Navajo Language), I’m considered passively bilingual, dii Diné Bizaad nizhoni da’iinlata ba a’jooltaa (I want to learn and teach others the Navajo language).

-It has been a part of everything I do, regardless of being trained in various roles as a graphic/web designer, librarian, archivist, and now, a linguist.
+It has been a part of everything I do, regardless of being trained in various roles as a graphic/web designer, librarian, user research specialist, archivist, and linguist.